Substrate & Ink

 So you’ve read the theory, but want to understand Bitcoin programmatically.
 In this post we will analyse the core codebase written in C++ to understand how one can generate and include a block in the chain.
 Starting with the atomic unit of construction in this context, a block is a grouping of transactions that alter the state of the ledger.
 For example, a coinbase transaction may be included by a miner to collect a block reward.

-Table Driven Tests
+Table Driven Tests in Rust

 One of my favorite ways to write tests in Go is with a table driven test.
-If you are unfamiliar with the concept check out the excellent Dave Cheney post.
+If you are unfamiliar with the concept check out the excellent post by Dave Cheney.
 If you need to unit test a component under a multitude of edge cases, then this is good technique to adopt.
 Anyway, I’m learning Rust in my spare time so I thought I’d best give it a go.
 Hopefully this will suffice, but if you think it could be improved please hit me up on twitter.

 ERC Token Standards